 Other options: Salvation Army, clothing ‘exhange’ places (like Buffalo Exchange)

 4. The clearance section of pricier stores.
 For stores that cost way too much, but sell everything you’d ever want to wear, consider their clearance section.
-For me, this is Nordstrom Rack (I know, it’s supposed to be the more affordable version of Nordstrom.
-But knowing what I like to spend on pieces, that’s pretty much impossible at both stores).
-I POUR through the clearance section every time I’m there, no matter how long it takes, and occasionally leave with some great deals.
+For me, my go to is Nordstrom Rack (which is supposed to be the more affordable version of Nordstrom, but honestly, I find both to be pretty pricey!).
+To find deals, I usually end up POURING through the clearance section and walking away with some great items.

-And with all of these shopping options, remember that you need to figure out your own DO’s & DON’Ts for a successful wardrobe upgrade.
-But in case you need them again, here are mine:
+With all of these shopping options, I suggest figuring out your own DO’s & DON’Ts for a successful wardrobe upgrade.
+But in case you wanted them again, here were mine:

 1. DO stay within budget.

 2. DO buy things on sale.
 (I never buy something full price, but that’s me.)

 3. DO buy something that makes you feel powerful when you wear it.
 This is not negotiable.

 4. DO join your favorite store’s rewards program and rack up points.